DaoCloud/DaoCloud-docs/docs/en/docs/install/community/kind/online.md

-# Install DCE 5.0 Community Edition online using a kind cluster
+# Install DCE 5.0 Community Release online using a kind cluster

-This page explains how to install DCE 5.0 Community Edition online using a kind cluster.
+This page explains how to install DCE 5.0 Community Release online using a kind cluster.

 !!! note

-    Click [Install Community Edition Online](../../../videos/install.md#3) to watch a video demo.
+    Click [Install Community Release Online](../../../videos/install.md#3) to watch a video demo.

 ## Preparation